-Untangling Property & Debt - Renton, WAThe Division Of Assets And Debt
+The Division Of Assets And Debt

 The division of assets and debts in a Washington divorce is based on fairness and equity.
 Washington is a community property state, meaning assets and debts acquired or incurred during the marriage are presumed to be community property and divided equally between both spouses.
 However, this can be challenged by presenting evidence and argumentation based on various factors, including the financial circumstances of each spouse, their contributions to the acquisition of assets or debts, the duration of the marriage, any financial misconduct, and other relevant matters.
 Ultimately, the court will carefully assess these factors and decide on the division of property and debts that is fair and equitable under the specific circumstances of the case.